Coffee Cupping: How to Professionally Taste Coffee at Home?

 You don't need a Q-Grader certificate to start.
 Prepare:

 - Dry Aroma: Smell the dry grounds.
-This is the best moment to detect floral and nutty notes.
+This is the best moment to detect delicate floral and nutty notes.

-- Pouring: Fill the cups with water at a temperature of approx. 93-95Β°C (199-203Β°F).
-Wait exactly 4 minutes.
+- Pouring: Fill the cups with water at 93-95Β°C (199-203Β°F).
+Start your timer and wait exactly 4 minutes.

 π‘ Pro Tip: Compare Contrasts